ali-ehmed/mr_draper_blogs/README.md

 2. Run `docker-compose run app yarn install --check-files` to load node_nodules in docker container
 3. Open a new Tab and run `docker-compose run app rails db:create db:migrate`
 4. Run `rails sample_data:load_db_to_docker`
+5. Paste the `master.key` in config directory.
+You have to Obtain it from the Code Owner
-5. Visit `localhost:3000` to your browser
+6. Visit `localhost:3000` to your browser
-6. There you go 🎉
+7. There you go 🎉

 ### Setup Manually